• Skip to main content

 woman experiencing stress

-Home » Empower Your Journey With The Viva Blog » Have You Reached Your Stress Threshold?
+Home » Empower Your Journey With The Viva Blog » Stress Threshold & Your Window of Tolerance: Signs You’re Outside It.

-Coined by Daniel Siegel, the term “Window of Tolerance” (or stress threshold) describes how our minds and bodies respond to stress.
-When we are within our threshold, says Thompson, feelings like irritation, anger, or anxiety are uncomfortable, but we can manage them and still function.
+When we are within our window of tolerance (stress threshold), says Thompson, feelings like irritation, anger, or anxiety are uncomfortable, but we can manage them and still function.
 In response to losing our sock, for example, we might just wear long pants to hide the mismatch.
 We’ll feel a little annoyed, but able to move forward to the next thing in our day.

 It can be helpful to think of our Window as an empty glass and stress as the water that fills it.
 As long as the glass is less than full, we can contain the water.
 However, when the glass is filled too high, the water overflows and makes a mess.
 The same is true with our ability to tolerate stress.
 When our metaphorical cup overflows, the stress overwhelms our coping mechanisms, and our fight, flight, or freeze responses kick in.